Alexis SueAnn

-Alexis SueAnn (born 6 February 1995) is a Malaysian model, fashion blogger, emcee as well as beauty pageant titleholder, who was crowned Miss World Malaysia 2019.
+Alexis SueAnn (born 6 February 1995) is a Malaysian model, fashion blogger, and beauty pageant titleholder who was crowned Miss World Malaysia 2019.
 She represented Malaysia at Miss World 2019, where she placed in the Top 40.

 Personal life

 Alexis is a Malaysian Chinese hailed from Selangor.
 She has a bachelor's degree in psychology.
 In 2015, she became the youngest female weekday radio announcer at Hitz, after winning the Hitz Announcer Search.
 She also used to be a rover host for some of 8TV's Quickie segments.
 She is eloquent in Bahasa Melayu, English, Mandarin Chinese and Cantonese.